HumanSignal/label-studio-sdk/README.md

 For all the details, see the [reference documentation](https://labelstud.io/sdk) or [review the code directly](https://github.com/heartexlabs/label-studio-sdk/tree/master/label_studio_sdk).

+## Error logging

+To see error logs, you can use `stderr` (we use `logger.error()` for error output).
+If you use console to run SDK commands, you will see all errors there.

 ## Contribute to the SDK

 If you want to extend the SDK: